VirtuallyCreative/ollie-ui-docs/src/pages/index.md

     content: >-
-      Ollie-UI is a culmination of 50+ front-end developer decisions that are made when starting a new project, so to never repeat myself going forward I've bundled these decisions together into this starter-kit.
+      Ollie-UI is a culmination of 50+ front-end developer decisions that are made when starting a new project, so to never repeat myself going forward I've bundled these decisions together into this starter-kit and thought I'd open-source my decisions to help others, receive feedback and improve together.
     image: /images/ollie-ui-big.png
     section_id: text-img
-    title: Why Ollie-UI?
+    title: Why use Ollie-UI?
     type: contentblock
   - component: FeaturesBlock
     featureslist: